 Set on an expansive stretch of photogenic coastline, the Park Hyatt Goa Resort and Spa is home to India’s largest swimming pool, complete with waterslides.
 After a family day out, children can be looked after by the hotel’s babysitting services, while parents can enjoy the seven restaurants and bars on-site, as well as Ayurvedic treatments at the Sereno Spa makes this one of the best luxury resorts in India.

 The Oberoi Rajvilas is a luxury haven in Rajasthan © Oberoi Hotels

 Set on 32 acres, the Oberoi Rajvilas retreat is a luxurious haven in the midst of Rajasthan, where visitors can travel via elephant safari and begin mornings with yoga and meditation sessions.
 Clustered rooms cater to families, while flower-filled private courtyards offer a beautifully tranquil place to take a breather.

 50. Lotus House Boat

 The Lotus House Boat trawls the scenic backwaters of Kerala © Lotus House Boat

 Trawling up the backwaters of Kerala, the Lotus House Boat is modelled on traditional Keralan rice barges.
-Consisting of just two suites, it offers a tranquil, slow-paced holiday, and soporific amblings that are certain to relax.
+Consisting of just two suites, it offers a tranquil, slow-paced vacation, and soporific amblings that are certain to relax.